-PURPOSE: For Council and DNC Board to confirm the strategy
+PURPOSE: For Council to confirm the strategy development process and key decision points.
+DNC Board will also consider this information in February.

-development process and key decision points.
+DATE WRITTEN: 5 February 2025

 Alignment Ipurangi Aotearoa Strategy 2022-2025 This paper supports the development of the new strategy for 2026-2031.
 Te Tiriti o Waitangi This paper supports weaving together the Te Tiriti visioning work in the development pathway of our new strategy.
 Associated document links Appendix 1: Initial 2026-31 Engagement Plan and timeline Planning v0.1